BlueTeo91/Notes/README.md

-# MATLAB - NOTES REPO
+# MATLAB - Notes Repository

 Hi everybody!
 Remember a few simple rules for using the repository: